-a.
-For normal transfers, stability of the NYS Bulk Power System shall be maintained during and after the most severe of contingencies "a" through "g" specified in Table A. The NYS Bulk Power System must also be stable if the faulted element as described in Table A is re-energized by delayed reclosing before any manual system adjustment, unless specific alternate procedures are documented.

-b.
-For emergency transfers, stability of the NYS Bulk Power System shall be maintained during and after the more severe of contingencies "a" or "d" specified in Table A. The NYS bulk power system must also be stable if the faulted element as described in Table A is re-energized by delayed reclosing before any manual system adjustment.
+- a.
+For normal transfers, stability of the NYS Bulk Power System shall be maintained during and after the most severe of contingencies "a" through "g" specified in Table A. The NYS Bulk Power System must also be stable if the faulted element as described in Table A is re-energized by delayed reclosing before any manual system adjustment, unless specific alternate procedures are documented. - b.
+For emergency transfers, when firm load cannot be served, stability of the NYS Bulk Power System shall be maintained during and after contingencies "a" through "g" specified in Table A. The NYS bulk power system must also be stable if the faulted element as described in Table A is re-energized by delayed reclosing before any manual system adjustment.